anyamiletic/rn_navigation/README.md

 # Combining Drawer, Tab and Stack navigators in React Navigation 6

 Today we will be making use of the Drawer, Tab and Stack navigators.
-We will cover two cases; the first one, a simpler scenario, is to utilize the Tab Navigator in a single Drawer route. then in a more complicated flow, we want the Tab bar to be visible and accessible inside *all* our Drawer routes.
+We will cover two cases:

+- a simpler scenario where we utilize the Tab Navigator in a single Drawer route
+- a more complicated flow where we want the Tab bar to be visible and accessible inside *all* our Drawer routes.

 In this second example, we will try to overcome a design restriction of React Navigation - the different Navigators, if used together, can only be nested inside one another, and therefore can't be intertwined.

 ### Introduction